PoorvaJambhale/XML-Parser/README.md

 # XML-Parser
-Code is written in Java to perform XML paring.
+Code is written in Java to perform XML parsing.